Breach vs Cypher matchup in Valorant

 The Initiator (Breach) vs Sentinel (Cypher) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Breach's Initiator abilities serve different purposes than Cypher's Sentinel kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Initiator abilities interact with Sentinel counterplay is essential for maximizing your agent's potential.
 Breach's Initiator toolkit may excel at certain aspects while Cypher's Sentinel kit counters others.
-The Cypher advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Breach advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Breach has favorable matchups against 6 agents and unfavorable matchups against 4 agents in Valorant.
-Breach's strongest matchup is against Chamber with a 66.7% win rate.
-The most challenging matchup is Reyna at 28.6% win rate.
+Breach has favorable matchups against 5 agents and unfavorable matchups against 4 agents in Valorant.
+Breach's strongest matchup is against Cypher with a 80.0% win rate.
+The most challenging matchup is Reyna at 16.7% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Breach matchup win rates and combat stats in Valorant (Patch 12.01)
+Breach matchup win rates and combat stats in Valorant (Patch 12.04)

 Opponent